-- Teachers and teaching assistants continue to monitor children's reading progress through a combination of individual and whole class reading - · Children are also provided with a book from our Oxford Reading Tree scheme and a book of their choice from the library. - To ensure shared access to high level texts and discussion, whole-class reading takes place at least 4 x a week.
-The main focus is on inference, vocabulary and retrieval skills - · Opportunities for independent reading are provided to encourage children to develop reading stamina and reading for pleasure. - · Children and adults share their text choices and recommend books to others. - Children in Key Stage 2 who did not pass the phonics screening test receive phonics intervention.
+- Teachers and teaching assistants continue to monitor children's reading progress through a combination of individual and whole class reading - Children are also provided with a book from our Oxford Reading Tree scheme and a book of their choice from the library. - To ensure shared access to high level texts and discussion, whole-class reading takes place at least 4 x a week.
+The main focus is on inference, vocabulary and retrieval skills - Opportunities for independent reading are provided to encourage children to develop reading stamina and reading for pleasure. - Children and adults share their text choices and recommend books to others. - Children in Key Stage 2 who require additional reading and/or phonics support receive bespoke phonics interventions based on their needs.
+This includes Rapid Catch Up sessions.